31 Mar Indoor Activities for When Your Kids Are Stuck Inside

 Activities that Develop Sensory Play and Learning Skills

-Sensory play is one of the most crucial elements of a child’s development and more so if your child is hyperactive or has issues socializing.
+Sensory play is one of the most crucial elements of a child’s development and more so if your child is hyperactive or has issues socialising.
 Aside from supporting the use of the scientific method, sensory play, according to researchers, has the ability to “refine their thresholds for different sensory information, helping their brain to create stronger connections.”

-As an added benefit, this type of play is highly informative and equally as fun, especially for younger children.
+As an added benefit, this type of play is highly informative and equally fun, especially for younger children.
 If your child is particularly picky about their food, for example, create a sensory “play lunch” that will allow them to touch, smell and play with different foods in a no-pressure setting.
 This is not only fun and dirty, but it will allow them to build positive connections towards food.
 Playing with kinetic sand, taking a lightstick bubble bath and painting with edible paint are all other great ideas for fun sensory play you can set up indoors.

 Enjoy the Time Spent with Your Children